Host an event

 + Event types

 We have a variety of event types to choose from, and you can also choose to create your own format.
-Please see below for descriptions of each event type and examples of past successful events.
+As we foresee the majority of this year’s events as virtual, we encourage your creativity!
+You can see descriptions of event types and examples from past successful events below.

-Workshops are typically 1.5-2 hours.
+Workshops will be scheduled for 1 - 1.5 hours in length.
 As with all ADW programming, workshops will be free for all attendees.
-Materials and AV requirements are the responsibility of the facilitator of the workshop experience.
-Workshops should be hands-on and accessible to the intended audience.
+Workshops should be interactive, provide attendees with the opportunity to be hands-on and accessible to the intended audience.

 Panels & Talks